Skip to main content

 Next steps

 Semgrep Supply Chain automatically scans repositories that you have added to Semgrep AppSec Platform.
+Once your first scan is completed:

 Not finding what you need in this doc?
 Ask questions in our Community Slack group, or see Support for other ways to get help.